 Vyra shushed the pirate playfully, telling him not to disturb the adorable little beasties.
 Sweat dripped from both their foreheads.
 They felt light as feathers, as all the gravitation they’d disturbed in the fight was still settling back into their feet.
 Even drenched in blood, it was another moment where a kiss could’ve been attempted.
 Both would’ve thought better of it, but they had a distraction saving them from having to voice their reservations.

 “What have you done?”
 Clix asked.
 The tilefolk shuffled into view, eyeing the bone-mealers warily.
 Gretchid was behind him, but she refused to move into the den of the beasts.
 Even as lightfolk she was too disturbed by their filthy toothy maws.

 “I’m sorry Clix.
 I’ll see you back home,” she said before turning to leave.
-Clix turned to watch her go, but didn’t even protest this time.
-He moved closer to Rob and Vyra; he still had a firm grip on his weapon.
+Clix watched her go, but didn’t even protest this time.
+He moved closer to Rob and Vyra, still with a firm grip on his weapon.